BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 Status check results are √
 ```

-Again, we may see a few warnings (!!), but we're good to proceed as long as the overall status is good.
+Again, we may see a few warnings (!!), *but we're good to proceed as long as the overall status is good*.

+You'll see the proxy get added to your **Buoyant Cloud Agent**.
+You've successfully installed **Buoyant Enterprise for Linkerd**.
+You can now use **BEL** to manage and secure your Kubernetes applications.

 ## Demo 2: Observe the Effects of High Availability Zonal Load Balancing (HAZL)